MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/secure-collaboration-documents.md

 For more information about the options and settings that you can configure for your label, see [Configuring Azure Information Protection policy](../deploy-use/configure-policy.md).

 This label configuration also creates a protection template by the same name.
-If you have applications and services that integrate with protection templates from Azure Information Protection (for example, DLP solutions), you can configure them to apply this template.
+If you have applications and services that integrate with protection templates from Azure Information Protection, they can apply this template.
+For example, DLP solutions and mail flow rules.
+Outlook on the web automatically displays protection templates from the Azure Information Protection global policy.

 [!INCLUDE[Commenting house rules](../includes/houserules.md)]